Joseph M. Marling

-Joseph Mary Marling, C.PP.S (August 31, 1904 – October 2, 1979) was an American Catholic prelate who served as the first bishop of Jefferson City from 1956 to 1969.
+Joseph Mary Marling, C.PP.S (August 31, 1904 – October 2, 1979) was an American Catholic prelate who served as the first bishop of Jefferson City in Missouri from 1956 to 1969.
 He was a member of the Missionaries of the Precious Blood.

-Marling previously served as an auxiliary bishop of the Diocese of Kansas City–Saint Joseph and as the superior of the American province of his religious community.
+Marling previously served as an auxiliary bishop of the Diocese of Kansas City in Missouri from 1947 to 1956 and as the superior of the American province of his religious community.

 Biography

 Joseph Marling was born on August 31, 1904, in Centralia, West Virginia.
 He was ordained as priest of the Missionaries of Precious Blood by Archbishop John McNicholas in Carthagena, Ohio, on February 21, 1929.

 After teaching philosophy at the Catholic University of America in Washington, D.C. and conducting pastoral work, Marling was elected provincial director of the Society's American province in 1938.
 During his tenure as director, Marling provided funds for Saint Joseph's College in Rensselaer, Indiana, to build four new buildings.
 He also sent priests there to serve as graduate faculty.
 In 1931, Marling opened the Brunnerdale Minor Seminary, a school for preparing teenage boys for the priesthood in Canton, Ohio.

 After the end of World War II in 1945, Marling supervised shipments of food from the Missionaries to Austria and West Germany.